FranciscoBarreira/javascript-project/README.md

 ### Quiz Section
 <a name="quiz-section"></a>

 This is the main page of the website.
 It is where users will take part in the quiz.
 It consists of a quiz container, that holds both the questions and the answers, and a home button underneath so that the home page is always within reach.
-On the bottom, there is a counter so users can know how many right answers they have so far.
+On the bottom of the quiz container, there is a counter so users can know how many right answers they have so far.
 When a user clicks the right answer, it turns green, otherwise, it turns red.
 At that point, a next button (which is hidden by default), shows up.
 By clicking it, the next question will appear, the right answers counter will update, and the colors(red or green) will disappear.

 ![quiz](/assets/images/quiz.png "quiz")